What makes research-based teaching methods in physics work?

 The PhysPort Teaching Methods pages contain guides to over 50 "research-based teaching methods" in physics.
 We define "teaching method" in the broadest possible sense, to include curricula, techniques, resources, tools, and reform strategies.
 We use "research-based teaching method" as a synonym for "interactive engagement" or "active learning" method.
 Meltzer and Thornton 2012 define "active learning methods" as sharing the following three features: "(1) they are explicitly based on research in the learning and teaching of physics; (2) they incorporate classroom and/or laboratory activities that require all students to express their thinking through speaking, writing, or other actions that go beyond listening and the copying of notes; (3) they have been tested repeatedly in actual classroom settings and have yielded objective evidence of improved student learning."

-To implement these methods effectively, it is helpful for you to understand the essential features that make them work.
+To implement these methods effectively, it is helpful to understand the essential features that make them work.
 This understanding will allow you to adapt the methods to your local environment in ways that retain these essential features.
 Below are some of the most important features of research-based teaching methods.
 Not all of the methods listed on our site use all of these features, but they do use many of them.

 - Development through research: Materials are tested by observations of students using them, student interviews, and written tests of conceptual understanding.
 Materials are then revised in an iterative cycle based on research results.